 What do we do?
 We stress about the perfect Tinder profile picture or we post memes about how much we hate our jobs.

 You have all of the energy in the world.
 Use it to your advantage.
 Get shit done.
 Don’t rant and rave about conspiracy theories on Facebook.
 You don’t have to read every self-help book in the world, but you can start with always focusing on yourself instead of blaming the economy for your problems.

 Try to get into money management slowly.

 I’ve written to death on here on personal finance basics.
+You have to start off wit the fundamentals before you can start thinking about hiring a stock broker.
 These are my core theories on money management…

 - The Cancun Technique For Saving Money.
 Find a bold goal that’s going to force you to save up (buy a condo, quit a job, or retire early).

 - The Houdini System for saving money in the long run.
 Hide your money so that you don’t have access to it.

 - The YOLO System.
 This is how I blow money without feeling guilty about it.
 You can take $50 or $100 every week that you’re going to spend on foolishness (we don’t judge around here).

 - See how Jacquelyn paid off $48k worth of debt.
 This is for those who are struggling right now.

 - Investing for beginners.
 Everything you could want to know about investing your money.